 Think about what you’re buying.
 If it contains something that is likely to wear out or break over time – especially electrics as found in the locomotives and controllers – buy these new.

-Second-hand Hornby wagons for example can be found on eBay for under £5, if you want a bit more confidence in what you’re buying try eHattons (one of the biggest and best model railway retailers) where they can be had for a only a bit more – although still under a tenner.
+Second-hand Hornby wagons, for example, can be found on eBay for under £5, if you want a bit more confidence in what you’re buying try eHattons (one of the biggest and best model railway retailers) where they can be had for an only a bit more – although still under a tenner.